 While most carriers would not give her the preferred plus rating class for breast cancer, there are a few companies that will.
 If you’re not working with an independent agent, this might be something you would never know.

 Show That You Can Control It

-If the reason that you were considered to be high risk initially can be controlled, then you have a better chance of getting approved for a high risk policy.
+If the reason that you were considered to be high-risk initially can be controlled, then you have a better chance of getting approved for a high-risk policy.
 If the risk controls you and is completely unpredictable, then it will be much more difficult to get you approved.

 This may simply mean changing your diet and engaging in a healthier lifestyle.
 At that point, you can be retested by the life insurance company to see if your cholesterol has improved.
-(Before you re-take the test make sure to check out 10 tips on preparing for your life insurance medical exam.)
+(Before you retake the test, make sure to check out getting life insurance policies with no life insurance medical exam.)

 If it has, then they will reconsider your application for a life insurance policy.
 If it has not improved, then your application will be rejected again.